suixinsuo/olympus-protocol/docs/Using Components.md

 ```

 a) getTokens is returning `[tokens[], balances[]]` so we keep the balances only.
-While rates is returning `Array<[basePrice, slippagePrice]>` so we get the slippage rate only.
+While rates are returning `Array<[basePrice, slippagePrice]>` so we get the slippage rate only.
 b) we sell tokens half by half (otherwise next sell have nothing to sell).
-First time, it will work, as
-last operation was more than 1 second ago.
+The first time, it will work, as the last operation was more than 1 second ago.
 Second sell token will revert.

-We can complicate more the test cases, add more checks, or create a last scenario to withdraw and close
+We can complicate more the test cases, add more checks, or create the last scenario to withdraw and close
-this new created fund.
+this newly created fund.

-You can also try to check the value of stepProvider (timeInterval and unlockTime), using `lockProvider` and
+You can also try to check the value of stepProvider (timeInterval and unlock time), using `lockProvider` and
 checking the value of his public mapping attribute.

 4. Migrations

-In the file `/migrations/2_deploy_contracts.js` we can find the scrip which is running the contracts into the block chain.
+In the file `/migrations/2_deploy_contracts.js` we can find the scrip which is running the contracts into the blockchain.
-a) It deploy and config all required contracts each test run (which takes time).
+a) It deploys and config all required contracts each test run (which takes time).
-b) It can be run with the proper private key into Kovan or mainnet, where it will deploy also the contracts.
+b) It can be run with the proper private key into Kovan or main net, where it will deploy also the contracts.
 You can check
 `package.json` `testKovan` option.

-In our case, test cases, it takes a long time to deploy all contracts which more are not require in our
+In our case, test cases, it takes a long time to deploy all contracts which more are not required in our
 test.
-In order to optimize it we have create the concept of suit, one attribute that will allow us
+In order to optimize it, we have created the concept of the suit, one attribute that will allow us
 to select which kind of contracts we want to deploy.
 You can find it at the end of the migrations file

 ```javascript